jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_B--GettingOnTheInternets.md

-	**Troubleshooting:** It's possible that the Raspberry Pi may crash during this process (sometimes during the update of `raspberrypi-kernel`).
-Symptoms: you may see some errors when you try to do anything that reference nothing being found (e.g. `EXT4` errors about the hard drive partition).
+	**TROUBLESHOOTING:** It's possible that the Raspberry Pi may crash during this process (sometimes during the update of `raspberrypi-kernel`).
+Symptoms: you may see some errors when you try to do anything that reference nothing being found (e.g. `EXT4-fs error` is about the hard drive).
 If this happens, you will need to force reboot by disconnecting power and reconnecting power to the Pi.
-Upon fresh reboot, your update will be in a broken state (test this by re-running the `update` and `dist-upgrade` commands above).
-To fix, run the following:
+Upon fresh reboot, your update will be in a broken state.
+Test this by re-running the `update` and `dist-upgrade` commands above.
+The error will state:

+		E: dpkg was interrupted, you must manually run `sudo dpkg --configure -a` to correct the problem.

+	To fix, just follow these instructions:

 		$ sudo dpkg --configure -a